AlecVOV/Self-Project/README.md

 ### Web Scraping Python
 A Python project that demonstrates web scraping techniques to extract data from Wikipedia for personal English learning.

+### Recruitment Website For HR
+This project is from my Computing Technology Inquiry Project - COS10026 (Assignment 2) unit at Swinburne University of Technology.
+A recruitment website designed for HR purposes, featuring job listings, application forms, and company information.